+Madeleine K. Albright is a professor, author, diplomat and businesswoman who served as the 64th Secretary of State of the United States.
+In 1997, she was named the first female Secretary of State and became, at that time, the highest ranking woman in the history of the U.S. government.
+From 1993 to 1997, Dr. Albright served as the U.S. Permanent Representative to the United Nations and was a member of the President’s Cabinet.
+She is a Professor in the Practice of Diplomacy at the Georgetown University School of Foreign Service.
 Dr. Albright is Chair of Albright Stonebridge Group, a global strategy firm, and Chair of Albright Capital Management LLC, an investment advisory firm focused on emerging markets.
-She is a Professor in the Practice of Diplomacy at the Georgetown University School of Foreign Service.
-Dr. Albright chairs both the National Democratic Institute for International Affairs and the Pew Global Attitudes Project.
-She is also the president of the Truman Scholarship Foundation and a member of an advisory body, the U.S. Defense Department’s Defense Policy Board.
+She also chairs the National Democratic Institute, serves as the president of the Truman Scholarship Foundation and is a member of the U.S. Defense Department’s Defense Policy Board.
 In 2012, she was chosen by President Obama to receive the nation’s highest civilian honor, the Presidential Medal of Freedom, in recognition of her contributions to international peace and democracy.

 Dr. Albright’s latest book, Fascism: A Warning was published on April 10 and debuted at #1 on the New York Times bestseller list.
 She is the author of five other New York Times bestselling books: her autobiography, Madam Secretary: A Memoir (2003); The Mighty and the Almighty: Reflections on America, God, and World Affairs (2006); Memo to the President: How We Can Restore America's Reputation and Leadership (2008); Read My Pins: Stories from a Diplomat’s Jewel Box (2009); and Prague Winter: A Personal Story of Remembrance and War, 1937-1948 (2012).